 In 2006 we restructured the company into a partnership.
 In 2007 we added 3200 square feet to our shop.

 Currently we employ 4 or 5 men in the shop.
 Jeremiah Snodgrass is the shop foreman.
 He has two sons who work with him, much like I worked with my sons in the early years.

 My nephew, Martin Tello, runs our delivery trucks.
 We use a 4×4 Ford 350 for most deliveries.
 With our 2000 International tractor and specially designed delivery trailer, we can deliver buildings up to 16′ wide and 40′ long.

 Just like we did in 1992, we still work hard to provide a top quality product at a reasonable price.
-We still look for the best materials available–#1 treated 4″x6″ skids, “Standard and Better” Doug Fir framing lumber, Smart Panel siding that is 7/16″ thick (not 3/8″, like most builders use), 30-year Malarkey shingles, Benjamin Moore Paint.
+We look for the best materials available–#1 treated 4″x6″ skids, #2 Doug Fir framing lumber, Smart Panel siding that is 7/16″ thick (not 3/8″, like most builders use), 30-year Malarkey shingles, Benjamin Moore Paint.
 And we work hard to maintain old-fashioned craftsmanship.
 Every building shows our attention to detail.
 So let’s say it this way, “The more you look, the better we look!”